Home » Ingredient Substitute » Paste & Sauce Substitutes » Kewpie Mayo: 6 Best Substitutes For It

 2. Mayo Ramen

-Well, for us, Mayo ramen has to be one of the best out there.
+Well, for me, Mayo ramen has to be one of the best out there.

-It’s a combination of the spicy broth that a good chicken ramen recipe will give you, and the sweet and creamy texture of Kewpie mayo that we love!
+It’s a combination of the spicy broth that a good chicken ramen recipe will give you and the sweet and creamy texture of Kewpie mayo that we all love.

 In terms of a rich range of flavors, Mayo ramen is second to none.